Footage Shows UFO Hit By Lightning Over French Mountains: Mysterious Craft Smokes As It Crashes To Earth, ET Chaser Claims [Video]

 The behavior of the UFO, according to enthusiasts, raises suspicion that it may have been an extraterrestrial craft.

 And after the incident, a search of the area found no wreckage.
-The suggests that although the video shows the UFO falling from the sky, leaving a smoke trail, it might have recovered before crashing to the ground and flown away.
+This suggests that although the video shows the UFO falling from the sky and leaving a smoke trail, it might have recovered before crashing to the ground and flown away.

-Alternatively, it might have recovered after falling to the ground, taken off and flown away.
+Alternatively, it might have recovered after falling to the ground, taken off, and flown away.

 The possibility that the UFO recovered within seconds after being damaged by lightning suggests that it was an advanced extraterrestrial craft with sophisticated self-repair capabilities, according to enthusiasts.

-This is not the first time that ET hunters have reported sighing a UFO crashing to Earth after being hit by lightning.
+This is not the first time that ET hunters have reported sighting a UFO crashing to Earth after being hit by lightning.

-The Inquisitr reported last September that ET chaser WTFFlow, report sighting a fleet of aliens crafts being destroyed by lightning strikes during a fierce thunderstorm in Corsica.
+The Inquisitr reported last September that ET chaser WTFFlow reported sighting a fleet of aliens crafts being destroyed by lightning strikes during a fierce thunderstorm in Corsica.

 Filming from his rented house, the ET hunter captured five videos of spectacular strikes.
 While analyzing the video, he noticed mysterious orb UFOs falling from the sky amid strikes.

 At first he thought the orbs were natural but rare ball lightning phenomenon.
-But after careful analysis and review of the footage in slow motion he noticed fast moving objects flying toward the storm.
+But after careful analysis and review of the footage in slow motion, he noticed fast moving objects flying toward the storm.
 The objects exploded after being hit by lightning and fell to the ground.

 He became convinced that the video did not show a natural phenomenon but UFOs falling to the ground after being hit by lightning.